Media Studies

 25

-Section A: Media debates (30 marks)
+Section A: Media debates (30 marks).

-Candidates answer two questions from a choice of three covering media regulation, postmodern media and power and the media
+Candidates answer two questions from a choice of three covering media regulation, postmodern media and power and the media.

-Section B: Media ecology (30 marks)
+Section B: Media ecology (30 marks).

 Candidates are expected to adapt and apply the knowledge and understanding of key concepts studied throughout the course to contemporary examples from at least two media forms in order to explore evolving media environments.
 Candidates should answer the question referring to at least two media forms.